joeyh820/PwC-Switzerland-Power-BI-in-Data-Analytics-Virtual-Case-Experience/Task 4 - Diversity & Inclusion/README.md

 ### Data Sourcing

-The analysis is based on a dataset provided by PwC Switzerland, available here: [Diversity & Inclusion Dataset](Link-to-Dataset).
+The analysis is based on a dataset provided by PwC Switzerland.

 ### Data Preparation